Comprehensive Ambulatory Health Services

 two sites on campus, and a counselor provides drop-in consultations at varying sites across campus, including one located at the Larner College of Medicine campus.

 appointments are available at CAPS.
-The health and wellbeing of our medical students is important and they are encouraged to take care of their own health care needs during the curriculum by arranging time for medical and dental appointments.
+The health and wellbeing of our medical students is important and students are encouraged to take care of their own health care needs during the curriculum by arranging time for medical and dental appointments.

 - Most services at the UVM Center for Health and Wellbeing (CHWB) are covered by student service fees (the "comprehensive fee").
 These services are either charged to the student's account, or, for those enrolled in the student health insurance,